wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Reasonably Placed Variables

-### Assign variables where you need them, but place them in a reasonable place.
+Assign variables where you need them, but place them in a reasonable place.

-`let` and `const` are block scoped and not function scoped.
+> `let` and `const` are block scoped and not function scoped.

 ```js